KPFranceSAS/integration-channel/docs/user.md

 2. Check the availability of the stock of all the lines
 3. Check if the shipment has been done
 4. Check if the carrier has the tracking information

+### Delay of tracking
+If you received messages containing those information *Order AliExpress n°3018294824139882 (#54539) has been sent with the invoice GFV22/0900124 but no tracking is retrieved.
+Please confirm tracking on ALIEXPRESS*
+The invoice is created in Business central and shipment also has been created.
+But no tracking code is available.
+Normally, in the process, we get the tracking code in the next 12 hours after the creation of the invoice.

+In this case, you should investigate if there is some issues with tracking or with warehouse to resolve the issue.
+In the same time, you should add the tracking code on the marketplace of you get it to avoid any penalities.